 Web of Science - search for items that have cited published works with in the Web of Science database.

-Scopus - this tutorial demonstrates how you can access the references which appear in the Scopus documents and the documents which cite the Scopus documents.
+Scopus - demonstrates how you can access the references which appear in the Scopus documents and the documents which cite the Scopus documents.

 Google scholar - has links to 'cited by' articles and the option to 'search within articles' once you have searched for a known item.